 About & FAQs

-Registration is available online now, by booking early you not only make a saving, you will be helping the event immensely with upfront funding and more manageable administration.
-On the day, the registration desk is found at the top of the stairs in the Bridge Suite.
+Registration is available online now.
+By booking early you won't need to queue to pay, and you will also be helping the event immensely with upfront funding and more manageable administration.
+On the day, the registration desk is on Level - Basement 2.

-The Tower Suite, with seating for 550 in comfort, kicks off the weekend at 10am on Saturday morning with the first of 3 fabulous platform meetings with four speakers.
+The Trinity Suite kicks off the weekend at 10am on Saturday morning with the first of 3 fabulous platform meetings with four speakers.
 We hope to invite a varied and diverse array of speakers, not only from London, but around the UK and beyond.
 The middle meeting each day includes an Al-Anon speaker.

 The Raffle of Raffles